 FERC is responsible under the Natural Gas Act for assuring that rates charged by interstate pipelines are "just and reasonable".
 To enforce that requirement, FERC applies a ratemaking methodology that determines an allowed rate of return on common equity for the companies it regulates.
 On October 25, 2006, a group including producers and various trade associations filed a complaint under Section 5 of the Natural Gas Act against Southwest Gas Storage requesting that FERC initiate an investigation into Southwest Gas Storage's rates, terms and conditions of service and grant immediate interim rate relief.
-FERC initiated a Section 5 proceeding on December 21, 2006, setting this issue for hearing.
-Pursuant to FERC order, Southwest Gas Storage filed a cost and revenue study with FERC on February 20, 2007, with a hearing originally scheduled for August 27, 2007.
+FERC initiate a Section 5 proceeding on December 21, 2006, setting this issue for hearing.
+Pursuant to FERC order, Southwest Gas Storage filed a cost and revenue study with FERC on February 20, 2007.
 On August 1, 2007, Southwest Gas Storage filed a Section 4 rate case requesting an increase in rates.
-In order to accommodate initial action by FERC on this filing, which is due within 30 days (by September 1, 2007), the procedural schedule for the Section 5 complaint case has been delayed approximately 40 days by the presiding administrative law judge, with a hearing now scheduled for October 15, 2007.
-FERC staff has filed a motion suggesting that the Section 4 case would moot the Section 5 complaint.
-The ultimate resolution of the Southwest Gas Storage rate matters have many variables and potential outcomes and it is impossible to predict the timing or materiality of these matters at this time.
-No proceeding has been initiated against PEPL, but any potential rate reductions from such a proceeding would be expected to be mitigated by the impact of significant ongoing capital spending at PEPL for pipeline integrity, safety, environmental (including air emissions), compression modernization and other requirements.
+On August 31, 2007, the FERC accepted Southwest Gas Storage's rate increase to become effective on February 1, 2008, subject to refund.
+This order also consolidated the Section 5 proceeding with the Section 4 rate case.
+On October 26, 2007, the Staff of the FERC filed a Motion to Suspend the Procedural Schedule in the pending Southwest Gas Storage rate cases.
+The Staff represented that the parties had reached a settlement in principle that would resolve all the issues in the cases.
+On October 29, 2007, the Motion was granted.
+The parties are now finalizing the settlement documents.
+Southwest Gas Storage anticipates filing the settlement with FERC by the end of 2007.
+In the event that the terms of the settlement in principle are finalized and approved by FERC, the agreement is not expected to have a material adverse impact on the financial position, results of operations or cash flows of the Company.
+No proceeding has been initiated against PEPL or any of its other subsidiaries, but any potential rate reductions from such a proceeding would be expected to be mitigated by the impact of significant ongoing capital spend

-On January 26, 2007, Southwest Gas Storage filed an abandonment application to reduce the certificated storage capacity of its North Hopeton field by approximately 6 Bcf.
+On January 26, 2007, Southwest Gas Storage filed an abandonment application to reduce the certificated storage capacity of its North Hopeton field by approximately 6 Bcf and to acquire 3 Bcf of additional base gas to maintain storage field operations.
 This filing brings the certificated capacity in line with operational performance of the field.
+On September 7, 2007, the FERC approved Southwest Gas Storage's North Hopeton field modifications.
 Southwest Gas Storage has entered into a third-party agreement to replace this storage capacity effective April 1, 2007 with an initial term of two years.

 Sea Robin filed a rate case with FERC in June 2007, requesting an increase in its maximum rates.
 Several parties have submitted protests to the rate increase filing with FERC.
-On July 30, 2007, FERC suspended the effectiveness of the filed rate case increase until January 1, 2008.
-The final outcome of the rate case has many variables and potential outcomes and it is impossible to predict its materiality at this time.
+On July 30, 2007, FERC suspended the effectiveness of the filed rate increase until January 1, 2008.
+The final outcome of the rate case has many variables and potential outcomes and it is impossible to predict its timing or materiality at this time.